AnurudhSingh/MyDrive/README.md

 To test it download the zip file or clone the repo on your local machine.

-To install the frameworks, libraries and modules that you need run the command in your terminal.
+To install the frameworks, libraries and modules that you need, run the command in your terminal.

 -> pip install -r requirements.txt